rwooster/half/README.txt

-underlying floating point implementation of the system, providing an entirely self-contained half-precision implementation with results independent from the system's existing single- or double-precision implementation and its rounding behaviour.
-The increased IEEE-conformance and cleanliness of this implementation comes with a certain performance cost compared to doing computations and mathematical functions in hardware-accelerated single-precision.
-On average, the arithemtic operators and mathematical functions provided by the library take about roughly twice as long as performing the corresponding operations in single-precision and converting between the inputs and outputs.
-However, directly computing with half-precision values is a rather rare use-case and usually using actual `float` values for all computations and temproraries and using [half](\ref half_float::half)s only for storage is the recommended way.
-But nevertheless the goal of this library was to provide a complete and conceptually clean IEEE-confromant half-precision implementation and in the few cases when you do need to compute directly in half-precision you do so for a reason and want precise results.
+underlying floating point implementation of the system, providing an entirely self-contained half-precision implementation with results independent from the system's existing single- or double-precision implementation and its rounding behaviour (except for functions directly handling built-in floating point types, like conversions).

-As to accuracy, many of the operators and functions provided by this library are exact to rounding for all [rounding modes](\ref HALF_ROUND_STYLE), i.e. the error to the exact result is less than 0.5 ulp (unit in the last place) for rounding to nearest and less than 1 ulp for all other rounding modes.
+As to accuracy, many of the operators and functions provided by this library are exact to rounding for all rounding modes, i.e. the error to the exact result is less than 0.5 ulp (unit in the last place) for rounding to nearest and less than 1 ulp for all other rounding modes.
 This holds for all the operations required by the IEEE 754 standard and more.
 Some functions might exhibit a deviation from the correctly rounded result by 1 ulp for a select few input values and specific rounding modes.
 Specifically,

   - The following functions are correct to rounding for all rounding modes: arithmetic operators, 'fdim', 'fma', 'sqrt', 'cbrt', 'hypot', 'exp',